 While it might be difficult to know the correct price, there is a simple trick and insider tip to find it out.
 When someone mentions their opening price to you, reply with a ridiculously low price.
 The vendor will seem to be outraged at the first moment but will get into the game of negotiation soon.
 Stick with your price as long as possible.
 If the vendor doesn’t sell it for the price you name, walk away.
 If he doesn’t prevent you from going away, the price was indeed too low.
 In this case, go to the next shop (or product) and repeat the process with a slightly higher price.

-By following this strict negotiation rule, you will save hundreds of dollars, especially when buying a lot of souvenirs to take home from Punta Cana.
+By following this strict negotiation rule, you will save hundreds of dollars and get great deals in Punta Cana, especially when buying a lot of souvenirs to take home from Punta Cana.

 Amount you can save with this insider tip on your Punta Cana vacation: a lot …